rajdedhia10/checksumscripts/readme.md

 # Scripts to generate Checksums
-Collection of simple batch scripts to generate Checksums of files in Windows Includes MD2, MD4, MD5, SHA1, SHA256, SHA384 and SHA512
+Collection of simple batch scripts to generate Checksums of files in Windows<br>
+Includes MD2, MD4, MD5, SHA1, SHA256, SHA384 and SHA512 generation

 ## Instructions
 -Just double tap the `.bat` file<br>